 • Understand theoretical models and arguments in the area, as well as be able to provide intuition for central mechanisms and assess the model’s empirical predictions.

 • Appreciate some of the key debates among economists and how they relate to contemporary policy issues

-• Have the background training needed to function as a trained economist working on the problems of less developed countries in an international organization, business environment, government or non-governmental organization
+• Function as a trained economist working on the problems of less developed countries in an international organization, business environment, government or non-governmental organization.

 The course uses selected chapters from Barro, R og X. Sala-i-Martin (2004).
 “Economic Growth” (2nd ed), MIT press as well as journal articles, handbook chapters etc.